-Long Sault Conservation Area is a 4.6 mile loop trail located near Clarington, Ontario that features a great forest setting.
+Long Sault Conservation Area is a 4.6 mile loop trail located near Clarington, Ontario, Canada that features a great forest setting.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash